Sergio Rossi: History

-Founded in 1951 in San Mauro Pascoli, the brand takes its name from founder Sergio Rossi, who inherited the tools and traditions of shoemaking from his father.
-Rossi was initially making sandals that he would sell on the beaches of Rimini and in boutiques in Bologna.
+The company traces its origins to 1951, when Sergio Rossi began producing footwear in San Mauro Pascoli.
+In his early career, Rossi crafted sandals during the winter months and sold them in summer on the beaches of Rimini, as well as to boutiques in Bologna.

-The first official collection of Sergio Rossi brand shoes was produced in 1968.
+The first shoes bearing the Sergio Rossi name appeared in the late 1960s, marking the transition from artisanal production to a structured brand.
 According to Vogue, during the 1960s, the company "rapidly became synonymous with Italian quality and classic feminine designs."

-The brand collaborated with Dolce & Gabbana, Versace, and Azzedine Alaïa in the 1970s.
-In 1980, the expansion process started with the opening of the first single-brand boutiques in Ancona, Italy, and then later in Turin, Florence, Rome, Brussels, New York, Los Angeles, and London.
+In the 1970s, Sergio Rossi collaborated with Gianni Versace, creating footwear for his early runway collections.
+During the 1980s, the company began expanding internationally, opening its first single-brand boutiques in Italy and later in major fashion capitals.

-In 1999, the PPR Luxury Division, known as Gucci Group, acquired 70% of shares of Sergio Rossi for a value of approximately $96 million.
-Six years later, the Kering group bought the remaining 30%, obtaining full control of the Sergio Rossi brand.
+In 1999, the PPR Luxury Division, known as Gucci Group, acquired 70% of the shares of Sergio Rossi for a value of approximately $96 million.
+Six years later, the group acquired the remaining 30%, obtaining full control of the Sergio Rossi brand.
 In 2015, the company was sold to Investindustrial holdings.

 In June 2021, Fosun Fashion Group announced that it had signed an agreement to acquire 100% of Sergio Rossi S.p.A.
 In July 2024, Paul Andrew was named as the brand's creative director.